SLIDER

 The good news was that I would not have to live lopsided for very long.
 Instead of waiting three months to replace the implant, Doctor P felt confident he could do it in three weeks as long as the infection looked like it had cleared up.

-So after three days and two nights in the hospital, I finally busted out of there and went home with a hope and a plan for a full recovery.
+So after three days and two nights in the hospital, I finally busted out of there and went home with hope and a plan for a full recovery.

 To be continued…